-If using the projector with a Marquee signal switcher, connect an RS-232 serial communication cable between the switcher and the projector serial port labelled "SWITCHER".
 If the projector is to be controlled by a computer or controller which has an RS-232 serial port, connect an RS-232 serial cable between the computer and the projector serial port labelled "IN".
-After the connection is made, set the serial port baud rate as described in the Projector Setup entry in section 3.7, Utilities.
+After the connection is made, set the serial port baud rate as described in the Projector

+Setup entry in section 3.7, Utilities.

 Notes: 1) All serial connections require a 9 pin D connector at the projector end.
 Refer to Appendix D for cable wiring requirements.
 2) For computer/controller control, PC software is required.
-3) The RS-232 serial port labelled "OUT" is provided for projector networking applications.
+3) The RS-232 serial port labelled -OUT- is provided for projector networking applications.